Flat bands and superconductivity induced by periodic strain in monolayer graphene: Model and method

 where $t_{0} = 1$ sets the energy scale, $a_{0}$ is the carbon$\text{-}$carbon distance, $\beta_{0}$ is approximately 3 in graphene\cite{PhysRevB.100.205411,PhysRevB.86.125402}, and $\delta_{a}$ is the change in interatomic distance under strain.
 We include the deformations, which is on $z-$direction perpendicular to the lattice plane, referring to Ref. \cite{Mao2020FB} given by

-In Eq.~\eqref{dz}, $A$ is the amplitude of periodic strain, which is used to describe the strength of strain. $\mathbf{b_{1}}=\frac{2\pi}{a_{b}}(0,1)$, $\mathbf{b_{2}}=\frac{2\pi}{a_{b}}(-\frac{\sqrt3}{2},-\frac{1}{2})$, $\mathbf{b_{3}}=-(\mathbf{b_{1}}+\mathbf{b_{2}})$, and $a_{b}$ here is equal to $a_{0}$, which sets the strain period.
-If two sites have different deformations on $z-$direction and we define the difference as $dz$, then the new distance between these two sites becomes $a'=\sqrt{dz^{2}+a_{0}^2}$, therefore $\delta_{a}=\sqrt{dz^{2}+a_{0}^2}-a_{0}$ and the new hopping parameter $t'$ becomes $t_{0}e^{\sqrt{1+(dz/a_{0})^{2}}-1}$.
-In the insert of Fig.~\ref{FigFB}, hopping parameters between blue and red sites become $t'$, while hopping parameters between blue and blue sites are still $t_{0}$.
-Our numerical calculations are performed on a graphene ribbon with periodic boundary conditions by using the determinant quantum Monte Carlo (DQMC) method, and the lattice size $N_{s}$ is $2\times L^{2}$, in which $L=8$ is the number of cells in each direction.
+In Eq.~\eqref{dz}, $A_{0}$ is the amplitude of periodic strain, which is used to describe the strength of strain. $\mathbf{b_{1}}=\frac{2\pi}{a_{b}}(0,1)$, $\mathbf{b_{2}}=\frac{2\pi}{a_{b}}(-\frac{\sqrt3}{2},-\frac{1}{2})$, $\mathbf{b_{3}}=-(\mathbf{b_{1}}+\mathbf{b_{2}})$, and $a_{b}$ here is equal to $a_{0}$, which sets the strain period.
+If two sites have different deformations on the $z-$direction and we define the difference as $dz$, then the new distance between these two sites becomes $a'=\sqrt{dz^{2}+a_{0}^2}$, therefore $\delta_{a}=\sqrt{dz^{2}+a_{0}^2}-a_{0}$ and the new hopping parameter $t'$ becomes $t_{0}e^{\sqrt{1+(dz/a_{0})^{2}}-1}$.
+For the sake of representation, we define strain strength $A$ as $ A_{0}/(\sqrt{3}a_{0}/2)=A_{0}/a_{1}$, in which $a_{1}=\sqrt{3}a_{0}/2$ is shown in Fig.~\ref{FigPT}(f).
+In Fig.~\ref{FigPT}(f), hopping parameters between blue and red sites become $t'$, while hopping parameters between blue and blue sites are still $t_{0}$.
+Our numerical calculations are performed on a graphene ribbon with periodic boundary conditions by using the DQMC method, and the lattice size $N_{s}$ is $2\times L^{2}$, in which $L=8$ is the number of cells in each direction.
 The DQMC simulation is a powerful unbiased numerical tool to study strongly correlated systems, whose basic strategy is to express the partition function as a high-dimensional integral over a set of random auxiliary fields\cite{PhysRevLett.62.961,PhysRevB.69.104504,RevModPhys.84.1383,PhysRevLett.111.066804}.
 The origin of the strain period is located at the center of the lattice, and the deformation reconstructs the band structure into a series of flat bands, as shown in Fig.~\ref{SMEk}.
 The charge density $n$ set to 0.4 is in the range of the flat band, which is the second closest band to the $E=0$ level.

 To study magnetism, and to particularly characterize ferromagnetism, we compute the spin susceptibility as

 where $m_{j}(\tau)=e^{H\tau}m_{j}(0)e^{-H\tau}$ with $m_{j}=\hat{c}_{{\bf i}\uparrow}^\dagger\hat{c}_{{\bf i}\uparrow}-\hat{c}_{{\bf i}\downarrow}^\dagger\hat{c}_{{\bf i}\downarrow}$.
 We also define the pairing susceptibility to investigate the superconductivity in a strained graphene lattice: